terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/Overview/FrameworkStack.txt

 Main Structural Elements of Software Framework
 --------------------------------------------------------------------------------
-Libraries which constitute TERASOLUNA Global Framework are as follows:
+Libraries which constitute TERASOLUNA Server Framework for Java (5.x) are as follows:

 .. figure:: images/introduction-software-stack.png
    :width: 80%